Dreda Say Mitchell: Career

-Agatha Christie

 Mitchell is one of 12 contemporary female writers – also including Val McDermid, Naomi Alderman, Kate Mosse, Elly Griffiths and Ruth Ware – chosen as contributors to a new anthology featuring Agatha Christie's fictional character Miss Marple.

 Journalism

 Mitchell is also a social and cultural commentator who has presented BBC Radio 4’s, Open Book and BBC Radio 3’s The Sunday Feature exploring life on housing estates.
 Her television appearances include Question Time, Newsnight, The Review Show, Front Row Late, BBC Breakfast, The Victoria Derbyshire Show and Canada's Sun News Live.
 Her radio credits include BBC Radio 4's Front Row, Saturday Review, Vanessa, The Simon Mayo Show, Four Thought and Nightwaves.
-For many years she reviewed the newspapers on the Stephen Nolan Show, BBC 5 Live.
+For many years she reviewed the newspapers on The Nolan Show, BBC 5 Live.

 Mitchell has written for The Guardian, The Independent and The Observer, on issues including "race", culture and class.

+Mitchell appeared for the pro-Brexit side on a number of televised debates.

 Educational work

 Mitchell was commissioned by the Youth Justice Board to facilitate Write-on, a pilot creative writing and mentoring project in Feltham and Cookham Wood YOIs focusing on children of African-Caribbean, mixed heritage and white working-class backgrounds.
 One of the students was awarded three Koestler awards, including the inaugural Peter Selby Award for Under-18 Creative Writing.
 Mitchell continues to work in prisons as a guest speaker and delivering creative writing workshops.